John Campbell

 Adrian King

-Adrian is very inspirational in the technical creative pieces of pottery that he makes.
+Adrian is very inspirational in creating technical creative pieces of pottery.
 He is inspired by his travels around the world and recreates pieces with similar attributes at times.
-Adrian has been a member of Titirangi Potters for about 10 years.
+Adrian was a member of Titirangi Potters for about 10 years.
 He individually crafts each piece and handpaints them to create individual items that are unique and lovingly made.

 See Adrian’s work